Lung Cancer Choices©© 5th Edition Menu

 Cancers develop and spread in part because they evade detection by the immune system.
 The goal of immunotherapy is to make cancer cells recognized as abnormal or “non-self” by the immune system, enabling natural immune defense mechanisms to eliminate the cancer.
 With immunotherapy, side effects are typically mild because the drugs affect only certain types of cells, and they use the body’s own defenses (not cytotoxic drugs) to kill cancer cells.
 However, in some cases the immune system may become over-engaged, creating auto-immune inflammatory side effects.
 These side effects can be severe and may require treatment with immune suppressant medications.

 Several antibodies have been developed that target immune checkpoints, which play a role in cell signaling and driving cancer growth.
-Some of the most promising developments in treating lung cancer have been seen with drugs that target the Programmed Death 1 (PD-1) receptor pathway, including Opdivo (Nivolumab), Keytruda (Pembrolizumab), Tecentriq (Atezolizumab), and Imfinzi (Durvalumab).
+Some of the most promising developments in treating lung cancer have been seen with drugs that target the Programmed Death 1 (PD-1) receptor pathway, including Opdivo (nivolumab), Keytruda (pembrolizumab), Tecentriq (atezolizumab), and Imfinzi (durvalumab).
 Currently all four of these have been approved by the FDA for at least one indication in lung cancer treatment.

 NC318 is a novel monoclonal antibody targeting Siglec-15.
 It was designed to function in the tumor microenvironment and enhance t-cell function, thereby restoring the ability of the immune system to recognize and fight off cancer cells.
-Currently only pre-clinical data have been published and suggest a tolerable safety profile with less risk of serious immune-related toxicity than the anti-PD-1 and anti-CTLA4 targeted antibodies have previously demonstrated.56 The initial Phase1/2 clinical trial is currently enrolling patients and has an expected completion date 2021.
+Currently only pre-clinical data have been published and suggest a tolerable safety profile with less risk of serious immune-related toxicity than the anti-PD-1 and anti-CTLA4 targeted antibodies have previously demonstrated.78 The initial Phase1/2 clinical trial is currently enrolling patients and has an expected completion date 2021.

 Another type of cancer treatment that has received a lot of attention recently is CAR-T therapy.
-It is currently approved for several types of blood cancers, but its utility in solid tumors, and in lung cancer in particular remains unclear.
-Part of the challenge in lung cancer is identifying a target unique to the cancer cells that is not present elsewhere in the body.
+It is currently approved for several types of blood cancers, but its utility in solid tumors, and in lung cancer remains unclear.
+Part of the challenge in lung cancer is identifying a target unique to the cancer cells that are not present elsewhere in the body.
 Too much overlap between the presence of the target in the tumor and healthy tissues will result in the patient suffering severe side effects due to off target impacts of the treatment.
 Rather than CAR-T cells, a perhaps more promising avenue in solid tumor is to develop specific tumor infiltrating lymphocytes (TILs) that are unique to a particular patient and will recognize and eliminate their specific cancer cells.
 Trials are currently enrolling patients where researchers collect a tumor specimen from a patient and then isolate the active TILs, increase their number exponentially in a lab, and then infuse them back into the patient.
 The TIL therapy regimen is quite intense, almost like a mini bone marrow transplant.
 First the patient undergoes a biopsy to collect tumor tissue.
 If adequate tissue is obtained, then the patient is admitted to the hospital for several weeks of chemotherapy.
 During this time the TILs are being isolated and grown in the lab.
 If the patient is clinically stable after the chemotherapy, they will then receive the infusion of TILs along with other immune stimulatory agents, after which they a monitored closely for potentially severe side effects.

 Tumor Mutational Burden